-Sample Solicitation Templates on "Sample Documents" web page of OGC Purchasing Council web site (UT Authentication required) OGC Purchasing Council web site
+Sample Solicitation Templates on "Sample Documents" web page of OGC Contracting & Procurement

+Practice Group web site (UT Authentication required)

 EVALUATION AND AWARD

 Institutions must evaluate responses in a fair and impartial manner consistent with the solicitation, Applicable Laws and University Rules.
 As discussed in Chapter 3, the solicitation should include a general description of the evaluation process, the evaluation criteria and, at the Institution's discretion, the scoring weight.